 Section 43 of chapter 242 precludes escape assessments for increases in value made in 1978-1979.
-By this language, the Legislature has prescribed escape assessments for increases in value resulting from the application of its initial expansive definition of "change in ownership."
+By this language, the Legislature has prescribed escape assessments for increase in value (illegible) its initial expansive definition of "change in ownership"

 Inasmuch as the Legislature has, upon considered analysis and reflection, since prescribed a more limited definition, consistent with the intent of article XIII A, it would be inappropriate to levy an escape assessment based on the earlier expanded definition.

-Since section 43 precludes, in our view, only such escape assessments which are predicated upon the statutory definitions in effect during 1978-1979, it is concluded that such limitation is not inconsistent with the provisions of article XIII A.
+Since section 43 precludes, in our view, only such escape assessments which are predicated upon the statutory definitions in effect during 1978-1979, it is concluded that such limitation is not inconsistent with the provisions of article XIII A.4

-&lt;sup>4 We are not asked, and we express no opinion with respect to the constitutional sufficiency of section 41 of chapter 242 of the Statutes of 1979, or of section 110.1, subdivision (b).
+4 We are not asked, and we express no opinion with respect to the constitutional sufficiency of section 41 of chapter 242 of the Statues of 1979, or section 110.1, subdivision (b).